thejcannon/resume/markdown/resume.md

 ### Senior Software Engineer - National Instruments

-- Led company-wide Python coding conventions and best practices group with am emphasis on automated tooling
+- Led company-wide Python coding conventions and best practices group with an emphasis on automated tooling
 - Aided the design and implementation of a new company-wide CI/CD pipeline with a focus on flexibility, performance, and ease-of-use